Docs

 This adds another responsibility to the application service: mapping between entities and DTO:s.

-If you are using query objects, you can do the mapping in them by returning their DTO:s directly.
-In this case, the query object DTO:s become part of the application layer API.
+When using query objects, you can do the mapping in them by returning their DTO:s, directly.
+The query object DTO:s become part of the application layer API.

 @Service